ChamiLamelas/moss-wrapper/README.md

 ## Acknowledgements
 * [Matt Russell](https://www.linkedin.com/in/matthew-russell-152a4414/) -- I took the idea of allowing users to specify their own match formatting, submission filtering as functions in a Python file based on what Matt does with `canonicalizers.py` in his [CS 15 autograder](https://gitlab.cs.tufts.edu/mrussell/gradescope-autograder).
 I also used his approach of loading TOML files into Python dataclasses.
+* Ryan Polhemus -- gave me the idea of using magic numbers (i.e. the Linux `file` command) to do better checks on files before uploading to MOSS via `moss.pl` to protect against the `x.java` zip file "exploit".

 ## Changelog